 Don’t worry too much about the carcinogens potentially found in charred food.
 With sensible cooking and moderation, you won’t have to worry about health complications.

-Humans have enjoyed grilled food for longer than written history has existed, and we’ll keep on loving the rich and smoky flavors of charcoal grilling for countless years to come.
+Humans have enjoyed grilled food for longer than written history has existed, and we’ll keep on loving the rich and smoky flavours of charcoal grilling for countless years to come.